Leonard

 Just a Regular Guy

-When he met Audrey, Leonard has a job as a tree surgeon with a crew of tree trimmers and everyone called him “Joe”.
+When he met Mom, he has a job as a tree surgeon with a crew of tree trimmers and everyone called him “Joe”.
 He doesn't have much money.
 He doesn't come from money.
 But his uncle is doing ok - you'll learn more about his uncle in the letters to come.
 Anyway, everyone knows there's a war in Europe.
 There are heated debates in D.C. about what to do and then, the Japanese bomb Pearl Harbor, among other places.
 Imagine being a young man of draft age and waking up to this news on December 8, 1941.
 By the evening edition, we'll be at war.

 Getting Hitched

 There is a little drama...
-There could have been a rumor to just a vibe Audrey felt but Joe's sisters are pretty sure that they "had" to get married, if you know what I mean.
+There could have been a rumor to just a vibe Audrey felt but Dad's sisters are pretty sure that they "had" to get married, if you know what I mean.
 They'll be proven wrong.
 The wedding is followed by a wonderful month of being together haunted by the upcoming dreaded day.

 Ha, Ha April Fools